interrrp/instalocka/README.md

-# Instalocka - Insta-lock your favorite VALORANT agent!
+# 🔒 Instalocka - Lock at the speed of light!

 ## 🔃 Prerequisites